pickyourtrail_logo

 Located in the Northern Territory, roughly midway between Alice Springs and Uluru, Kings Canyon sits at the heart of Watarrka National Park, one of Australia’s most stunning geological landmarks.

-The Kings Canyon Carpark is the main access point for the Kings Canyon Rim Walk, the Creek Bed Walk, and the Kathleen Springs Trail.
-Designed for both adventure seekers and day trippers, the carpark is equipped with essential amenities including toilets, shaded areas, and information boards detailing the walking trails and local ecosystems.
+The Kings Canyon car park is the main access point for the Kings Canyon Rim Walk, the Kings Creek Walk, and the Kathleen Springs Trail.
+Designed for both adventure seekers and day trippers, the car park is equipped with essential amenities, including toilets, shaded areas, and information boards detailing the walking trails and local ecosystems.

-Fun Fact - Kings Canyon sandstone walls are more than 100 metres above the canyon floor - the best view of which is seen on the Rim Walk, which begins in the car park!
+Fun Fact - Kings Canyon sandstone walls rise to 100 metres above the canyon floor (the canyon is 270 m deep) - the best view of which is seen on the Rim Walk, which begins in the car park!

 Top Kings Canyon Walking Trails Starting from the Carpark